pik33/ultibo-retromachine/README.md

 Version 0.02 will play a '1.wav' file placed on SD boot partition while displaying some more or less useless information and moving sprites

+Place a 'retro' folder on SD boot partion.